Detroit Red Wings at Carolina still a go; Robby Fabbri, Michael Rasmussen in protocol

 There were 55 games postponed last season because of the pandemic.
 The Wings played through their schedule when five players (Adam Erne, Robby Fabbri, Filip Zadina, Sam Gagner and Jon Merrill) caught the virus a week into the season, but the disruption to other teams' schedules caused a Wings' home game against the Florida Panthers to rescheduled from Feb.
 21 to Feb.
 20.

-The Wings continue to be impacted by the pandemic, though.
-On Wednesday, they placed forwards Fabbri and Michael Rasmussen in the NHL's COVID-19 protocol.
-Defenseman Marc Staal remains in protocol and Tyler Bertuzzi just exited the specific measures in time for Tuesday's game.
+The Wings continue to be impacted by the pandemic.
+On Wednesday, they placed Fabbri and Rasmussen in protocol.
+Forward Tyler Bertuzzi and defensemen Marc Staal and Danny DeKeyser just emerged from protocol.

+It's been a tough week around the league: The Flames had three games postponed Monday, but that seems optimistic given Wednesday's announcement that in total, seven players, seven support staff and three coaches are in protocol.

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.
 Read more on the Detroit Red Wings and sign up for our Red Wings newsletter.
 Her book, The Big 50: The Detroit Red Wings is available from Amazon, Barnes & Noble and Triumph Books.
 Personalized copies available via her e-mail.